kamu-data/kamu-docs/cli/transform/retractions-corrections.md

 ---
-Title: Retractions & Corrections
+title: Retractions & Corrections
-description:
-weight: 50
-underConstruction: false
-categories: []
-aliases:
 ---

+import {Term, Schema, YouTube, YouTubeList, Diagram} from '/components/common.jsx'

 ## Motivation
 Errors in source data are inevitable and require a mechanism for correcting them post factum.
 Unlike databases, where one could issue `DELETE` or `UPDATE` queries, our core data model is an [immutable append-only stream](/spec#nature-of-data), and thus requires a different mechanism to issue **retractions and corrections** for past events.

-In cases when stream processing operations encounter late data (beyond the current {{<term "watermark), or retractions and corrections in the input, they may also need to issue corrections or retractions for previously produced results that were influenced by these events.
+In cases when stream processing operations encounter late data (beyond the current <Term t="watermark"/>), or retractions and corrections in the input, they may also need to issue corrections or retractions for previously produced results that were influenced by these events.

 We consider the correction / retraction model that works across all stages of data pipelines essential to making processing **maximally autonomous**.
 In turn, only by making data processing autonomous can collaborative data pipelines be **sustainable at global scale**.